Mapping a used car purchase

 - Mileage issue – if the vehicle has any mileage discrepancies

-Example – we provide you with full MOT mileage history.
-This describes the mileages at different times during the life of the vehicle.
+For example, we provide you with full MOT mileage history.
+This describes the mileage at different times during the life of the vehicle.
 We advise investigating a possible milometer replacement.
-There will ideally be full, documented history of the milometer replacement, date of the change, parts replaced, technicians that carried out the work and the owner at the time.
+There will ideally be a full, documented history of the milometer replacement, date of the change, parts replaced, technicians that carried out the work and the owner at the time.
 No record of milometer replacement may mean the car has suffered illegal mileage alteration.

 Why is this important?
 Vehicles with mileage discrepancies are worth less than those without.
 The safety of the vehicle cannot be verified.

 What makes up a PASSED CarVeto check result?